-If your Windows machine is regularly crashing, freezing, or giving you the dreaded blue screen of death, it could have defective physical memory.
-Luckily, modern versions of Windows have a built-in tool to help you test for this.
+If your Windows machine is regularly crashing, freezing or giving you the dreaded blue screen of death, it could have defective physical memory.
+Luckily, Windows 7 through Windows 11 have a built-in tool to help you test for this.

-If Windows detects that your RAM might be failing, it'll automatically run the Memory Diagnostic tool when the machine boots.
+If Windows detects that your RAM might be failing, it will automatically run the Memory Diagnostic tool when the machine boots.
 However, you can also run the tool yourself if you want the most immediate results.

-- Select your memory test options and run the test [Once the machine restarts, the tool will launch and run the memory test.
-You can press F1 to change the test options or just let it run with the standard settings.]
+You can press F1 to change the test options or let it run with the standard settings (Figure C).